Updated May 16, 2023

 Step 2: Select the pivot table from the Insert tab.

-Step 3: Once the pivot is inserted, drag and drop the Sales Person heading to Rows and Sales Value to Values.
+Step 3: Drag and drop the Sales Person heading to Rows and Sales Value to Values once the pivot is inserted.

 Step 4: Now I got sales updates for the month of Feb.
 I pasted it under Jan month sales data.